14. Multiple Regression and Model Specification

 Methods

-A comprehensive additive multiple regression was fitted to evaluate whether mean Sørensen dissimilarity was explained jointly by the selected climate predictors and by bioregional classification.
-The additive climate-plus-bioregion model was compared with the corresponding climate-only model using information criteria and nested model comparison.
+A comprehensive additive multiple regression was fitted to evaluate whether mean Sørensen dissimilarity was explained jointly by August mean temperature, February temperature standard deviation, August temperature standard deviation, and bioregional classification.
+A climate-plus-bioregion model was compared with a climate-only model using AIC and a nested F-test.

 Results